Skip to main content

 Killer Whale Tales (KWT) is a classroom education program for school-age kids dedicated to local orca whale conservation.
 Founded in 2000 by middle-school science teacher Jeff Hogan, the organization draws on conservation talent from different fields, united by a desire to educate children about the Salish Sea and create positive change for the endangered southern resident killer whales.

-Resources about our orcas by local writer Lynda Mapes of The Seattle Times and Amanda Abler’s book “The Spirit of Springer” (with illustrations by Levi Hastings) will further instruct and inform your family’s whale advocacy.
+Resources about our orcas by local writer Lynda Mapes of The Seattle Times, and local author Amanda Abler’s book “The Spirit of Springer” (with illustrations by Levi Hastings) will further instruct and inform your family’s whale advocacy.

 Related Topics